bens6477/battleships/README.md

 * Computer Win
 *

-### Instruction Page **EDIT**
+### Game Introduction
-Upon loading the page, the user is provided with instructions of how to play the game, including the winner hierarchy figure and the different methods to select their attack.
-Users can return to this page throughout the game without losing their progress by clicking on the instruction button or "I" on their keyboard.
+Upon loading the page, the user is provided with an overview of the game, including the different ship types and the key for hit/miss symbols on the game board.
+This is shown upon loading and every time a new game starts.

 ![Instruction Page](assets/images/readme/instructions.PNG)